cyuria/watlas/README.md

 ### Requirements

-- The zig compiler (tested for at least v0.13.0)
+- The zig compiler (from master, i.e. at least v0.14.0)
 - Python (at least version 3.9)

 ### Building